wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 3.3.9 =
-* Fixed snippet preview compatibility with the WP 4.0
+* Fixed SEO snippet preview compatibility with the WP 4.0

 = 3.3.8 =
 * Fixed SEO issues for some themes in frontend